satran/dohproxy/README.md

 # dohproxy

-##DNS over HTTPS proxy written in golang

-This is a slight modification to satran/dohproxy to run the DNS-over-HTTPS proxy as a docker container/service.
+## Golang DNS-over-HTTPS proxy as a docker container/service.

 To build, run the following command:
 ```